Male vs. Female Brain: The Real Story

 We forget this part all too often.

-Those patterns create feedback loops in the brain, some useful, some limiting.
+Boys are praised for logic, aggression, and independence.
+Girls are praised for empathy, communication, and obedience.
+Those patterns create feedback loops in the brain, some of them are useful, while some limiting.

-Neuroscience says: we can change the brain at any age.
+Neuroscience says we can change the brain at any age, but culture says but only if we choose to.

 What About Trans and Nonbinary Brains?

-But more importantly: identity itself shapes the brain.
+But more importantly, identity itself shapes the brain.

-Living in congruence with your truth rewires everything: from stress regulation to empathy networks.
+Living in congruence with your truth rewires everything from stress regulation to empathy networks.

 And brains that once felt fragmented often show remarkable healing when alignment occurs.